safaris since 1995

 - get into the spirit a pioneering explorer

-- paddle 182 km of the mighty Zambezi River in a Canadian canoe
+- paddle 182 - 230 km (short or long versions) of the mighty Zambezi River in a Canadian canoe

 - the shorelines of the Lower Zambezi National Park and Mana Pools offer endless opportunities for big game viewing along the broad floodplains.
 Wildlife roam the plains and the rugged escarpment on either side of the valley